Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 6670 (OEM) should in theory be quite a bit faster than the GeForce 9500 GT 512MB GDDR3 overall. (explain)
+Memory BandwidthIn theory, the Radeon HD 6670 (OEM) should be 150% faster than the GeForce 9500 GT 512MB GDDR3 overall, due to its higher data rate. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison